Colonial Pipeline attack: Clock ticks for gas supply

 Gas prices are averaging $2.96 per gallon at the pump: AAA

-The ransomware attack on the Colonial Oil pipeline, that moves 2.5 million barrels of diesel and jet fuel from the Gulf Coast to Liden New Jersey is a major artery in our energy delivery system and if it is down for an extended period it could have major ramifications for gas prices, as well as the availability of supply.
+The ransomware attack on the Colonial Pipeline, which moves more than 100 million gallons of fuel daily from the Gulf Coast to Linden, New Jersey, is a major artery in our energy delivery system — if it is down for an extended period of time, it could have major ramifications for gas prices, as well as the availability of supply.

 VARNEY: COLONIAL PIPELINE ATTACK MAY BE 'ACT OF WAR'

-While there was an initial price spike in gas futures, before pulling back on word of steady supply, the clock is ticking.
+While there was an initial price spike in gas futures before pulling back on word of steady supply, the clock is ticking.

 |Ticker